 You have many options for rehabilitation therapy, and the type of rehabilitation therapy that you need will be determined by your medical team.
-You may be evaluated by a neuropsychiatrist, a specialist who will assess your needs and abilities.
+Your medical team will assess your needs and abilities.
 This evaluation may include:

 How long your rehabilitation therapy lasts and how much follow-up care you will need after rehabilitation depends on how severe your brain damage was and how well you respond to therapy.
 Some people may be able to return to the same level of ability they had before TBI, and some may need lifetime care.

-You should know that some long-term results of TBI can show up years later.
-Long-term problems may include Parkinson's disease, Alzheimer's disease, and other forms of dementia.
+Some long-term results of TBI can show up years later.
+You may be at higher risk long-term for problems such as Parkinson's disease, Alzheimer's disease, and other forms of dementia.

 After rehabilitation you may be given these instructions:

-Your primary care doctor should be given all the records and recommendations from your rehabilitation therapy team to help ensure that you continue to get the right care.
+Your primary care provider should be given all the records and recommendations from your rehabilitation therapy team to help ensure that you continue to get the right care.